SP17-RedChromePlugin/PDI_ETL_Pipeline_Weather_Ozone_And_Crashes/README.md

 Currently, the load function writes over anything present in the database already, which isn't ideal if this is meant to be collecting information over time.
 I would want new data to be appended to the database, and duplicate entries to be dropped.

+Eventually, the page specified when asking for data from OpenAQ will need to be changed, and I would have liked to implement a way to send a request for each page of information and only keep the relevant page/pages.

 I also would have liked to avoid needing an API key for any of my datasets, since sharing it publicly is not a good idea.

 I hope that what I've put together in this timeframe though is enough to show my passion for the subject and willingness to learn new skills!